 Why does this argument matter?

 Well, we have words, and those words have meanings that we should be careful and precise with.
-We have a word that refers to the whole of the physical process plus the experiential phenomenon, and that’s what we mean when we say “color”.
+We have a word that, on my account, refers to the whole of the physical process plus the experiential phenomenon, and I think my account accurately describes the common understanding of what we mean when we say “color”.
 Saying “color does not exist” is something I think gets said for the shock value, because it’s so intuitively (and, I would argue, in reality) untrue.
-But – like the equally silly “magenta is a fake color” meme of the last few years – it doesn’t advance people’s understanding, it just causes confusion about an interesting perceptual phenomenon.
+But – like the equally incorrect “magenta is a fake color” meme of the last few years – it doesn’t advance people’s understanding, it just gives people an incorrect understanding about an interesting perceptual phenomenon.
 I suppose in all charity it might spur someone to go looking into color theory and vision processes, but it’s just as likely to cause confusion repeated at a cocktail party by someone who doesn’t know what they’re talking about.
 It is the lighting designer equivalent of those “gotcha” jokes that hinge on the ambiguity of language to get a laugh.

 *There are interesting developments in mind / machine interfacing that might in the future make it possible to know if your red and my red and the same, and that’s very interesting.

 **Of course, there are philosophical arguments regarding qualia, which is the philosophical term of art for mental states, and also philosophical arguments about existence and maybe we’re all just brains in vats or potatoes floating in space, but these arguments are beyond the scope of this already somewhat philosophy-flirtatious article.